ALBERT M. BEECHER, LT, USN

 Nearly two years ago, Lieut.
 Beecher was detailed to conduct the wireless telegraphy experiments being made by the naval department and remained so employed until last spring, when he was ordered to the new battleship Maine, as ordinance officer and fourth in command. …

 Lieut.
 Beecher possessed a strong but beautiful character.
 Ever thoughtful of others, his gentleness was dignified and he bore more than a son’s love for his mother.
 Although abroad in the world much of his life, he never severed the home ties and his first care upon returning to his native land was to learn of his mother and summon her to him.
 Many were the pleasant months that they spent together and his going will leave a great void in her life.
 In simple eulogy, he was an efficient and intrepid officer, an upright man and a devoted son.

 Cadet Midshipman, 11 June, 1880.
 Ensign, 1 July, 1886.
 Lieutenant, Junior Grade, 7 June, 1895.
 Lieutenant, 5 June, 1898.

-Albert is the only member of the Class of 1884 in Memorial Hall.
+Albert is one of 2 members of the Class of 1884 on Virtual Memorial Hall.